JeremyReimer/galaxyengine/README.md

 ## Version

-Current version: 0.60 November 202, 2024 - Initializes blank glfw window at 1200 x 600, initializes Vulkan layer, and selects the first physical GPU device to use, initializes Logical Device on top of it, creates draw surface to connect Vulkan with glfw window, sets up swap chain for triple buffering, sets up image views, sets up pipeline layout, framebuffers, and command buffers, sets up a perspective and camera angle of 45 degrees, and draws two 3D model in .obj format (using depth buffers), with texture mapping.
-It also draws a UI layer (Model 0) that is kept static compared to the player position.
+Current version: 0.61 November 26, 2024 - Initializes blank glfw window at 1200 x 600, initializes Vulkan layer, and selects the first physical GPU device to use, initializes Logical Device on top of it, creates draw surface to connect Vulkan with glfw window, sets up swap chain for triple buffering, sets up image views, sets up pipeline layout, framebuffers, and command buffers, sets up a perspective and camera angle of 45 degrees, and draws two 3D model in .obj format (using depth buffers), with texture mapping.
+It also draws a UI layer that is kept static compared to the player position.

 The models each have their own separate rotation and motion velocities, which are updated based on elapsed time (right now the engine is locked to 60fps).